British Family Detained By ICE After Unlawfully Entering U.S. From Canada

 Few safeguards

-An ICE spokesman confirmed that the family is in custody at the Berks Family Residential Center, but denied any mistreatment.
+An ICE spokesman confirmed that the family is in custody at the Berks Family Residential Center but denied any mistreatment.

 "BFRC provides a safe and humane environment for families as they go through the immigration process.
 BFRC supports all sanctioned local, state, and federal investigations into the safety and welfare of our residents," he said in a statement, adding that reports of abuse or inhumane conditions "are unequivocally false."

-In addition to the couple and their son, the Connors' extended family, which includes two other young children, were also taken into custody.
+In addition to the couple and their son, the Connorses' extended family, which includes two other young children, was also taken into custody.

 As British citizens, the family was entitled to visit the U.S. without a visa.

-"They could just come to the United States with a passport," said attorney Bridget Cambria, who worked on civil rights complaint which has been filed on behalf of the family with the Department of Homeland Security.
+"They could just come to the United States with a passport," said attorney Bridget Cambria, who worked on the civil rights complaint that has been filed on behalf of the family with the Department of Homeland Security.
 "The reason it sounds silly is because it is silly."

-Instead, Eileen and her husband David, 30, are locked into an immigration process with few safeguards.
+Instead, Eileen and her husband, David, 30, are locked into an immigration process with few safeguards.
 People in federal immigration custody are not entitled to legal counsel and even the wrongful arrest of U.S. citizens can take weeks to sort out, as they struggle to prove their identities while in detention.

 Immigration